mvolkmann/blog/src/smalltalk/21-collections.md

 ## OrderedCollection

+The `OrderedCollection` class is a subclass of `SequenceableCollection`.
-`OrderedCollection` instances are variable-length, ordered collections that can contain duplicates.
+Instances are variable-length, ordered collections that can contain duplicates.

 To create an `OrderedCollection` from an array, send the `#newFrom:` message.
 For example, `fruits := OrderedCollection newFrom: #('apple' 'banana' 'cherry')`